-In addition, the Fund pays the Distributor the Distribution Fee that is calculated and accrued monthly at an annualized rate of 0.50% of the net assets of the Fund attributable to Class T Shares and Class U Shares.
-The Distribution Fee is for the sale and marketing of the Class T Shares and Class U Shares and to reimburse the Distributor for related expenses incurred.
-The Distributor will generally pay all or a portion of the Distribution Fee to the selling agents that sell Class T Shares and Class U Shares.
+In addition, the Fund pays the Distributor the Distribution Fee that is calculated and accrued monthly at an annualized rate of 0.50% of the net assets of the Fund attributable to Class T Shares, Class U Shares and Class PT Shares.
+The Distribution Fee is for the sale and marketing of the Class T Shares, Class U Shares and Class PT Shares and to reimburse the Distributor for related expenses incurred.
+The Distributor will generally pay all or a portion of the Distribution Fee to the selling agents that sell Class T Shares, Class U Shares and Class PT Shares.
 Payment of the Distribution Fee is governed by the Fund's Distribution and Service Plan.
+The Distributor shall make such payments only after, for so long as and to the extent that it receives the fee payable pursuant to the Distribution and Service Plan from the Fund.

-For purchases of Class T Shares without a front-end sales charge and for which the Distributor pays distribution-related compensation, the Shareholder Servicing Fee and Distribution Fee payments shall commence 13 months after purchase.
+For purchases of Class T Shares without a front-end sales charge and for which the Distributor pays distributionrelated compensation, the Shareholder Servicing Fee and Distribution Fee payments made by the Distributor to selling agents that sell Class T Shares shall commence 13 months after purchase.

-Class I Shares do not incur a Shareholder Servicing Fee or Distribution Fee, and Class D Shares do not incur a Distribution Fee.
+Class I Shares and Class PI Shares do not incur a Shareholder Servicing Fee or Distribution Fee, and Class D Shares do not incur a Distribution Fee.